metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 Currently the Bundle can only protect form-based authentication using the security.authentication.listener.form service (Default: Symfony\Component\Security\Http\Firewall\UsernamePasswordFormAuthenticationListener).

-Protection of usernames against timing attacks is probably not fully effective because of:
-- differences in database query performance for frequently and infrequently used usernames,
+May be vurnerable to user enumeration through timing attacks because of differences in database query performance for frequently and infrequently used usernames,
-- differences in the execution paths of Symfony's components for existing and non-existing user names.

 Throws specific types of Exceptions for different situations (for logging purposes) and leaves it to the login form to hyde differences between them that should not be reported to users.